GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/quartz_blend.md

 <ItemImage id="extendedae:quartz_blend" scale="4"></ItemImage>
 </Row>

-A mixture of quartz, coal and sands.
-It can be smelt into more <ItemLink id="ae2:silicon" />s than directly smelting certus quartz dusts.
+A mixture of quartz, coal, and sand.
+Smelting it produces more <ItemLink id="ae2:silicon" /> than smelting certus quartz dust directly.